cafreo/ctpv/README.md

 ### lf file manager

+Add these lines to your lf config
+(usually located at `~/.config/lf/lfrc`).
-Add these lines to your lf config (for version r38 or lower you don't need to disable preload) (usually located at `~/.config/lf/lfrc`).
+For version r38 or lower you don't need to disable preload.

 ```
 set preload false